damonkeys/covid-checkin/biz/README.md

    * DB_NAME           - database name for connecting the auth database
    * DB_USER           - database user for connecting the auth database
    * DB_PASSWORD       - database user-password for connecting the auth database
+   * SESSION_SECRET    - The secret that we use for secure sessions